-- 1. Remove the three screws (M2.5x5) that secure the right-display hinge to the palm-rest and keyboard assembly. - 2.
-Open the hinge at an angle of 90 degrees. - ${\bf 3.}\;$ Peel the tape that secures the USB Type-C port bracket to the system board. - 4.
-Disconnect the fan cable from the system board.
+1. Remove the three screws (M2.5x4.5) that secure the right-display hinge to the palm-rest and keyboard assembly.

-- 5. Peel the tape that secures the I/O-board cable to the system board. - 6.
-Open the latch, and disconnect the I/O-board cable from the system board. - 7.
+- 2. Open the hinge at an angle of 90 degrees. - 3.
+Remove the two screws (M2.5x3.5) that secure the USB Type-C port bracket to the system board. - 4.
+Disconnect the fan cable from the system board. - 5.
+Peel the tape that secures the I/O-board cable to the system board. - 6.
+Release the latch, and disconnect the I/O-board cable from the system board. - 7.
 Disconnect the speaker cable from the system board. - 8.
-Open the latch, and disconnect the touchpad cable from the system board. - 9.
-Open the latch, and disconnect the keyboard cable from the system board. - 10.
-Remove the two screws (M2x3) that secure the USB Type-C bracket to the system board. - 11.
-Lift the USB Type-C port bracket off the palm-rest and keyboard assembly. - 12.
-Disconnect the power-adapter port cable from the system board. - 13.
-Peel the tape that secures the display cable to the system board. - 14.
-Open the latch, and disconnect the display cable from the system board. - 15.
-Remove the two screws (M2x2) that secures the system board to the palm-rest and keyboard assembly. - 16.
+Release the latch, and disconnect the touchpad cable from the system board. - 9.
+Open the latch, and disconnect the keyboard-backlit cable from the system board. - 10.
+Open the latch, and disconnect the keyboard cable from the system board. - 11.
+Disconnect the power-adapter port cable from the system board. - 12.
+Peel the tape that secures the display cable to the system board. - 13.
+Open the latch, and disconnect the display cable from the system board. - 14.
+Remove the screw (M2x2) and that secures the system board to the palm-rest and keyboard assembly. - 15.
+Remove the screw (M2x3.5) and that secures the system board to the palm-rest and keyboard assembly. - 16.
 Lift the system board off the palm-rest and keyboard assembly.